asreview/asreview/README.md

 ## Installation

-The ASR software requires Python 3.6+.
-The project is available on Pypi.
+The ASReview software requires Python 3.6+.
+The project is available on [Pypi](https://pypi.org/project/asreview/).
 Install the project with:

 ```bash